 Gregory H.D.
 AlumitSenior Attorney

 Gregory Alumit is an experienced litigator who works to make the community safer by advocating for victims of abusive or negligent practices.
-To that end, he primarily represents plaintiffs in a wide range of consumer protection actions, social security disability and personal injury cases.
+To that end, he primarily represents plaintiffs in a wide range of consumer protection actions, workers compensation, social security disability and personal injury cases.

 “Growing up, I traveled extensively to a number of developing countries, and after witnessing many instances of abject poverty and inequality in those nations, I decided that I wanted to work in a profession where I would be able to bring a voice to people who didn't have one,” says Alumit of his motivation for becoming a lawyer.